rust-lang/book/2018-edition/src/ch17-03-oo-design-patterns.md

 We’ve added the `request_review` method to the `State` trait; all types that implement the trait will now need to implement the `request_review` method.
-Note that rather than having `self`, `&self`, or `&mut self` as the first parameter of the method, we have `self: Box<Self>`.
+Note that rather than having `self`, `&self`, or `&mut self` as the first parameter of the method, we have `self: Box<dyn Self>`.
 This syntax means the method is only valid when called on a `Box` holding the type.
-This syntax takes ownership of `Box<Self>`, invalidating the old state so the state value of the `Post` can transform into a new state.
+This syntax takes ownership of `Box<dyn Self>`, invalidating the old state so the state value of the `Post` can transform into a new state.

 To consume the old state, the `request_review` method needs to take ownership